deanthedream/SpaceVehiclePropagator/README.md

 Plotting like this typically works better in 3D.
 I am not pleased that I was not able to get the axis ticks to display in the plot containing the Earth, but I am confident I could find a solution given more time.

+In general, I only propagated a single planet and used/save intermediate perameters to avoid duplicate computation at the marginal cost of additional memeory.
+I put the individual KOE into an EarthOrbiter object instead of using the numpy vector math to handle computations for multiple KOE.
+There could be marginally better comments in a few of the functions.
+Lint rules were loosely followed.